-When considering meditation or a relaxing yoga session, baby goats jumping onto and off of your back doesn’t usually come to mind.
+When considering meditation or a relaxing yoga session, while taking products like performance gummies, baby goats jumping onto and off of your back doesn’t usually come to mind.
 For some, this sounds just about the furthest thing from relaxation.
 Well, those people would be wrong.
 Goat yoga exploded throughout the country in 2017 as this new and unusual way of finding a moment of peace amidst the hustle and bustle of regular life connected with people at a root level.
 Since then, goat yoga has spread all across the world with more than 500 goat yoga businesses currently up and running.
 Even though the phenomenon has now turned into a global success, goat yoga started in the unexpected small town of Albany, Oregon, all thanks to Lainey Morse.

 With Morse finalizing a divorce and being diagnosed with an auto-immune disease all around the same time in 2016, life was everything but easy.
 “It was tough,” she says.
 “The thing that was so therapeutic for me was the goats.”
 She coined the term of spending time with her goats “Goat Happy Hour.”
 Realizing how beneficial this was for her mental health, she began to invite friends and family members to join her.
 One day during a goat happy hour, a yoga instructor said that she should do yoga sessions with the goats.
 While it seemed like a little bit of a crazy idea at first, Morse realized that yoga sessions with the goats would be an excellent way for people to laugh and decompress.
 Since she had skills from her work in marketing at the time, Morse took some photos of the first goat yoga session to send off to a news outlet to seek out some publicity for her new endeavor.
 This decision would be life-changing for Morse.